News & Events

 Latest News

-In two recent Science papers, UCSC Ocean Scientists; Jon Zehr (Emeriti), Kendra Turk-Kubo (Assistant Professor), and postdocs Tyler Coale and Esther Mak, describe the first know nitrogen-fixing organelle within a eukaryotic cell.
-Please see, this article,for more information.
+The Science paper, “Nitrogen-fixing organelle in a marine alga,” published in Science on April 12, 2024, written by UCSC Ocean Scientists; Jon Zehr (Emeriti), Kendra Turk-Kubo (Assistant Professor), and postdocs Tyler Coale and Esther Mak, has won the 2025 AAAS Newcomb Cleveland Prize Please see, this article,for more information.
+Congratulations to them all for this achievement!

 Our seminars